 4-Part Series for studio owners and AcroDance teachers

-Acro Islands & Zoom available live or on demand
+Acro Islands & Zoom available on demand

 Is it possible to teach AcroDance while your students are on their own mat, without physical spotting from the teacher?
 How about on Zoom?
 Can dancers really find progression and advance without being in the studio with the teacher?